Steps 1 - 3 walk you through all the essential steps you need to join us on Matrix, and steps 4 - 6 give you some additional info to make it your own!

 Lobby

-You can now see a list of rooms, and the three public "sub-spaces" (I know 😉) in The Phoenyx Nest!
+You can now see a list of rooms, and the four public "sub-spaces" (I know 😉) in The Phoenyx Nest!

-Discord server and the Matrix server.
-Every message sent in Discord
+the Discord server and the Matrix server.
+Every message sent in

-shows up on Matrix, and visa versa.
-This is temporary for during the
+Discord shows up on Matrix, and visa versa.
+This is temporary

-transition to Matrix, and will eventually will be replaced with
+for during the transition to Matrix, and will eventually will be

-bugs, and suggest custom stickers and emoji to add to the server!
+report bugs, and suggest custom stickers and emoji to add to the

 Known bug: